KimberlyPerezCruz/SA-Assignment-5/README.md

   Submit the git repository link or zipped project with instructions how to run it.
 This project needs to be live graded.
 Your team needs to allocate a 15min slot outside of class with me to present the project to me to get the grade.

+**Still working on explanation of how to execute test, find diagrams (models), run GUI.